bit101/quicksettings/README.md

 When the checkbox is clicked, it will set `model.visible` to true or false.

 These two changes allow you to have a single model object and a single change handler, which can greatly simplify your code.
 See binddemo.js/html in the demo folder.
+Note that there are no bind functions for info and button, as these do not have changing values.
+The global change handler will be called when a button is pressed though.